Francis Preston Blair Jr.: In the political arena

 Being more interested in politics than law, Blair came back to St. Louis in the summer of 1847.
 A personal and political friend of Thomas Hart Benton, he became known for his views opposing slavery and strong advocacy of free soil politics, though he was a slaveholder himself.
-Blair served in the Missouri House of Representatives from 1852 to 1856.
-He was an outspoken Free-Soiler and was elected as a Republican to the United States House of Representatives in 1856.
-On January 14, 1858, he delivered a major speech describing slavery as a national problem, proposing to solve it by both gradual emancipation and the settling of freed slaves in South and Central America.
+Blair served in the Missouri House of Representatives from 1852 to 1856, when he was elected to Congress.
+Missouri and the nation were in the midst of a sweeping political realignment which left Blair's partisan identity uncertain.
+According to the March 24, 1857 issue of The Western Democrat, a newspaper from Charlotte, North Carolina, Blair was elected as a Democrat and was "generally classed with the Opposition" due to his views on slavery.
+Other sources from this period refer to Blair as a "Free Democrat" and an "anti-Administration Democratic candidate ... of the Douglas and Wise stamp."
+The Biographical Directory of the United States Congress states he was seated as a Republican in the United States House of Representatives.
+Blair was an outspoken supporter of the Wilmot Proviso and opposed the proslavery Lecompton Constitution for the Kansas Territory.
+On January 14, 1858, he delivered a major speech describing slavery as a national problem, proposing to solve it by both gradual emancipation and the settling of freed slaves in Latin and Central America.
 A year later in Boston, he gained national prominence with his speech, The Destiny of the Races of This Continent.